US egg prices fall for the first time in months but remain near record highs

 Still, retail egg prices remain near historic highs as a persistent outbreak of bird flu wipes out flocks of egg-laying hens.
 The April average price for a dozen large eggs was 79% higher than the Bureau of Labor Statistics reported for the same month a year ago, when the price averaged $2.86 per dozen.

+According to the U.S. Department of Agriculture, there were 59 bird flu outbreaks at commercial poultry operations in February, 12 in March and three in April.

+But Ortega said the progress of the virus is uncertain, and prices could edge up again if outbreaks expand again.

 Bird flu has killed more than 169 million birds since early 2022.
-Any time a bird gets sick, the entire flock is killed to help keep bird flu from spreading.
+Any time a bird gets sick, the entire flock is killed to help keep the virus from spreading.
 Once a flock is slaughtered, it can take as long as a year to clean a farm and raise new birds to egg-laying age.

-That can have an effect on the egg supply because massive egg farms may have millions of birds.
-Outbreaks on two farms in Ohio and South Dakota last month affected more than 927,000 egg-laying hens.
+Even one outbreak at a commercial facility can impact supply, because massive egg farms may have millions of birds.
+Outbreaks on two farms in Ohio and South Dakota in April affected more than 927,000 egg-laying hens.

 Lowering egg prices has been a particular focus of President Donald Trump.
 In February, the U.S. Department of Agriculture said it would invest $1 billion to help farmers improve their biosecurity measures to fight bird flu.